 - Official TOEFL or IELTS score reports, if English is not your first language

-- Certification of Finances Form (PDF)
+- Certification of Finances Form (PDF) and supporting bank statement

 - Copy of your current passport

 All online applications and test scores should be sent to the Office of Undergraduate Admission.
 Please send any printed forms and documents to: